 Examples of edits can include the following:

-- Adding the correct characters and symbols so that extracted dimensions are successfully converted to COGO dimensions.
+- Add the correct characters and symbols so that extracted dimensions are successfully converted to COGO dimensions.
 For example, add minute characters, seconds characters, and degree symbols.
 Click the Insert a degree symbol button

 Send to traverse tool

 The COGO grid views in the COGO Reader tool are read-only.
 If the extraction failed to generate correct COGO dimensions, the COGO courses can be sent to the Traverse tool for additional editing.
-In these cases, click the Send courses to the traverse dialog tool located above the traverse grid to send the generated COGO dimensions to the Traverse tool.
-Before sending courses to the Traverse tool, ensure you have set a starting point for the traverse.
+In these cases, click the Send courses to the traverse dialog tool

 In the Traverse tool, dimensions can be edited and closure can be adjusted using different closure methods.